ivycat/posts-in-page/readme.txt

 == Changelog ==

+= 1.4.4 =
+* Fix issue to prevent fatal errors caused by setting the global query to null.

 = 1.4.3 =
 * Fix issue with missing wrapping pagination div.
 * Fix a few `esc_html_e` instances.